Coronavirus: Apple to close all stores in mainland China | DW | 01.02.2020

 Germans evacuated

-A German military aircraft with about 130 evacuees from Wuhan was due to arrive at Frankfurt Airport Saturday morning.
+A German military aircraft with about 130 evacuees from Wuhan is due to arrive at Frankfurt Airport Saturday.

 The plane is carrying 90 German citizens and 40 citizens of other countries, according to Germany's DPA press agency,

-The returnees were due to be quarantined at an army barracks near Frankfurt airport.
+The returnees will be quarantined at an army barracks near Frankfurt airport.
 None of the German citizens who are to be repatriated are suspected of having contracted the virus, according to Germany's Foreign Ministry.

 German Foreign Minister Heiko Maas said the plane had delivered aid to Chinese authorities in Wuhan battling the outbreak, including 10,000 protective suits requested by China.